ton-org/vanity/README.md

 Found 6, 834.50M iters/s
 ```

-You can stop it at any moment, and all the found addresses will be stored in `addresses.jsonl` file.
+You can stop the generator at any time.
+All discovered addresses are saved to the `addresses.jsonl` file.

-If you look at the file, it will contain lines such as:
+The output file contains lines in the following format:

 ```json
 {